Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Limited sound-absorbing materials.

-These factors cause sound to reflect continuously throughout the space, reducing the clarity of sermons and liturgical readings.
+These characteristics cause sound WAVES to reflect continuously throughout the space, reducing speech intelligibility during sermons and liturgical readings.
+Therefore, when designing a church audio system, combining suitable equipment with acoustic treatment solutions is highly recommended.

 • Main loudspeakers.